 The Encounter Team

-Randy and Annette Ballard are the leaders of the God Encounter weekends.
+Randy and Annette Ballard are the leaders of the Tranformation Encounter weekends.
 Annette leads women’s encounters, Randy leads men’s encounters, and both oversee youth and children encounters with experienced youth and children pastors serving alongside. – Randy and Annette are responsible for the spiritual direction and flow of the Encounter.
 They lead the encounter team into spiritual warfare for the success of the Encounter.

 A Logistical Leader is appointed by Randy and Annette for every encounter.
 This person is responsible all of the logistical support and organization of the Encounter.